 - Too many live insects.
 Generally, only a few live insects should be offered at a time.

 - Type of food.
 Some Bearded dragons just prefer certain foods over others.
-Mealworms tend to be a favourite.
+Mealworms, Superworms and butterworms tend to be a favourite.

 By supplying the correct food Bearded dragons might immediately change their eating habits.
 Occasionally a Bearded dragon might eat anything except greens.
-Be careful of mealworms.
-Mealworms are said to be extremely tasty to Bearded dragons, making them more preferred over (many) other foods.
+Be careful of fatty foods such as mealworms.
+Fatty foods are said to be extremely tasty to Bearded dragons, making them more preferred over (many) other foods.
 Those ones who refuse to eat their veggies can be encouraged to do so by withholding food for a few hours and by making sure there are always veggies available, especially during the early hours of the day.

 Newly acquired Bearded dragons often refuse to eat or eat less than expected.
 This is more the case, and more serious, with baby Bearded dragons.
-During the the first few days, newly acquired Bearded dragons should be allowed to rest and not be ‘bothered’ as little as possible to ensure a stress free adaptation to their new environment.
+During the first few days, newly acquired Bearded dragons should be allowed to rest and not be ‘bothered’ as little as possible to ensure a stress-free adaptation to their new environment.